semrush/intergalactic/website/docs/components/input/input.md

 @## Input types

-For code examples of the input types, see [Code tab](/components/input/input-code).
+For code examples of the input types, see [Example tab](/components/input/input-code).

 @## Search input